Submit your Artist Portfolio to William King Museum of Art

 If your portfolio is selected, you will be notified individually.
 All portfolios will be reviewed twice before taken from the selection process.
 Only one portfolio per artist/curator per year will be accepted.

 William King Museum of Art is proud to announce Out in the Open: Outdoor Sculpture Competition and Exhibition.
-WKMA’s permanent Sculpture Garden collection consists of seven works, and we are looking to display more!
+WKMA’s permanent Sculpture Garden collection consists of seven works, and we are looking forward to displaying more!
 Works submitted for the Out in the Open: Outdoor Sculpture Competition and Exhibition will be exhibited throughout the grounds of WKMA from July 22, 2016 to July 15, 2018.
 Lauren Ross, Curator of the Institute of Contemporary Art at Virginia Commonwealth University in Richmond, Virginia, will jury the exhibition.

 This competition is open to all Appalachian artists 18 years or older who are working independently or as a group.
 Each artist or group may submit up to three sculptures for consideration.
 Complete the entry form by clicking the link below.
 Artists will be notified by May 31, 2016 if their works will be exhibited at WKMA.